metal3-io/metal3-docs/design/baremetal-operator/hardwaredata_crd.md

 ### Goals

-- Store host inspection data into Spec of HostData CR
+- Store host inspection data into Spec of HardwareData CR
-- Adjust pivoting workflow to restore inspection data from HostData
+- Adjust pivoting workflow to restore inspection data from HardwareData
-- Make the HostData CR immutable
+- Make the HardwareData CR immutable
 - Don't write `status.hardware` data to the status annotation

 ### Non-Goals